Skip to Content

 Adoption is one of the most meaningful legal steps a family can take, and it deserves an attorney who is genuinely invested in the process.
 Blake Rudd and the Rudd Legal team offer confidential consultations for families pursuing adoption in Prosper and throughout Collin and Denton Counties.
 Whether you’re just beginning to explore your options or ready to move forward, we can walk you through the process and what to expect at every stage.

-We bring direct knowledge of Collin County court procedures and established local agency relationships to every adoption matter we handle, so your family works with an adoption lawyer who knows the process.
+We bring direct knowledge of Collin County court procedures and established local agency relationships to every adoption matter we handle.
 Call us at (833) 372-0569 or contact us online to schedule your consultation.

 "Jennifer and Erin are an incredible duo!"